hemilabs/heminetwork/e2e/monitor/bindings/README.md

 These should never need to change, so the transpilation process has been omitted.

-The files themselves are meant to provide and api for deploying and interacting with custom smart contracts in the localnet test environment.
+The files themselves are meant to provide an API for deploying and interacting with custom smart contracts in the localnet test environment.
 If these need to be change, it's best to create new ones for the new test case's need and deploy it.